Kluivert tells Koora: "The Netherlands will reach the World Cup quarter-finals, and this side is the closest to lifting the trophy." | Goal.com Nigeria

 The Netherlands have never won the World Cup, despite reaching the final three times.

-Kluivert himself played in the 1998 tournament, where a golden generation reached the semi-finals only to be eliminated by Brazil on penalties after extra time; the former striker found the net in that match.
+Kluivert himself played in the 1998 tournament with a golden generation; the Dutch reached the semi-finals before losing on penalties to Brazil—a match in which the former striker scored.

 Overall, he earned 79 caps, scoring 40 goals and providing seven assists.